LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Introduction

-Recently, Large Language Models (LLMs) \cite{brown2020language, devlin2018bert, beltagy2019scibert,agrawal2023large} have demonstrated strong potential in handling complex tasks by leveraging external knowledge and contextual learning, offering a promising solution for enhancing performance on tabular data tasks \cite{gong2020tablegpt,yin2020tabert,abraham2022tablequery}, especially within challenging healthcare datasets \cite{thirunavukarasu2023large}.
+Recently, Large Language Models (LLMs) \cite{brown2020language, devlin2018bert, beltagy2019scibert,agrawal2023large,zou2025transformer,huang2025adaptive,li2025zero, 10.1145/3690624.3709196} have demonstrated strong potential in handling complex tasks by using external knowledge and contextual learning, offering a promising solution for enhancing performance on tabular data tasks \cite{gong2020tablegpt,yin2020tabert,abraham2022tablequery, thirunavukarasu2023large}.
 Anam \cite{nazir2023chatgpt} began exploring the adoption of ChatGPT \cite{brown2020language} as a data imputer by formulating text questions and prompting ChatGPT to respond with imputed values for each missing cell.
-Similarly, CLAIM \cite{hayat2024claim} introduced an LLM approach for generating context-specific descriptions of missing data.
-However, both approaches require fine-tuning processes, which can be time-consuming and resource-intensive, limiting their scalability across different datasets.
-In-context learning \cite{wei2022chain, min2022rethinking, gruver2024large} has excelled in downstream tasks like tabular classification (e.g., CancerGPT \cite{li2024cancergpt}) and reasoning (e.g., CHAIN-OF-TABLE \cite{wang2024chain}), but prompt-based data imputation remains largely unexplored.
+Similarly, CLAIM \cite{hayat2024claim} introduced an LLM-based approach to generate text-specific descriptions of missing data.
+However, both methods require fine-tuning processes, which can be time-consuming and resource-intensive, limiting their scalability across different datasets.
+In contrast, in-context learning \cite{wei2022chain, min2022rethinking, gruver2024large,li2024can} has excelled in tasks such as tabular classification (e.g., CancerGPT \cite{li2024cancergpt}) and reasoning (e.g., CHAIN-OF-TABLE \cite{wang2024chain}).
+Yet the use of LLMs' broad knowledge and reasoning ability for data imputation, without relying on task-specific fine-tuning, remains largely unexplored.

-In this paper, we explore fine-tuning-free approaches to harness the power of LLMs for the imputation of health-related data.
-We aim to overcome two primary challenges: (1) extracting high-quality information from observed data to align with the preferences of the target entries, and (2) mitigating the hallucinations inherent in current LLMs.
+In this paper, we explore fine-tuning-free approaches to harness the power of pre-trained LLMs for data imputation.
+We aim to overcome two primary challenges: (1) extracting high-quality information from observed data to align with the preferences of the target entries to effectively guide LLMs, and (2) reduce potential output bias and uncertainty in current LLMs.

-To address these challenges, we propose a novel framework, \sysn, which consists of multiple trees utilizing few-shot learning with LLMs.
-The framework is divided into two main components.
-The first part is a graph-based algorithm designed to identify highly relevant neighboring entries in preparation for constructing \sysn.
-This graph algorithm has two critical properties.
-(1) Information-Theoretic Bipartite Graphs: Retrieval is based on a bipartite graph grounded in information theory \cite{ash2012information} to quantify relevance at both the feature-level and value-level granularity, allowing for different distribution formulations.
-This approach is distinct from conventional graph methods like K-Nearest Neighbors (KNN) \cite{peterson2009k}, which require constructing an adjacency similarity matrix through naive value matching.
-(2) Scalability: The graph algorithm reduces the computational complexity in the graph construction process by $O(n)$ and allows for the subsequent merging process to be easily implemented in parallel.
-This makes it scalable for very large tabular datasets.